 Consequently, the first step to make sure your site doesn’t produce problems is to keep your site up to date.
 That’s something you should do either way for security reasons.

 So, back up your site and then click the upgrade button wherever necessary.
 Do it now, I’ll wait.

-2. Use a Plugin to Check for Compatibility Issues
+2. Use a Plugin to Check for PHP Compatibility Issues

 Done?
 Cool, then let’s continue.

 Even with up-to-date WordPress and extensions, there is no guarantee that everything will go over smoothly.
 Thankfully, you don’t have to just have to hope for the best.
 Instead, you can test for incompatibility issues beforehand.
 How?
 With a plugin of course.

 To use PHP the compatibility plugin, you first have to install it on your site in the usual way.
 When it’s active, there will be a new menu item under Tools called PHP Compatibility.
 Here, just choose the PHP version you want to upgrade to.
 Then select whether to scan only your active plugins and themes or all extensions on your site.

 Start the scan.
 When done, the plugin will present you with a list of errors and warnings for your site.
 It will even tell you the file name and line number where it encountered them.